bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 * Multi-purpose farming robotics is could change the way we grow food, especially indoors.
 * New simulation paradigms --- especially hierarchical systems of simulations --- could enable
 * 'General purpose' telerobotics is a systems engineer problem that could both address global problems and enable people to do things they never could before.
-* "Deterministic chemical reactions" driven by some combination of protein 3D printers, nanomachines embedded in metal-oxide frameworks, and other tools could begin to deliver on the vision of atomically precise manufacturing.
+* "Positional chemistry" driven by some combination of protein 3D printers, nanomachines embedded in metal-organic frameworks, and other tools could begin to deliver on the vision of atomically precise manufacturing.

 ## General Purpose Telerobotics ##